-I wanted to discuss how I’ve seen Spark being used and some of the ideas for Adobe Spark in the classroom I’ve shared with educators across the country on how to take advantage of this awesome, totally free tool.
+I wanted to discuss how I’ve seen Spark being.
+In this post I share some of the ideas for Adobe Spark in the classroom.
+These lesson ideas are ones I’ve shared with educators across the country.
+They can help you to take advantage of this awesome, totally free tool.
 They are all accessible on the web and each have their own iOS app.
 I’ve even created some graphic organizers for students you can download here.
 If you aren’t already familiar with the Adobe Spark tools, here is a run down:

 - Spark Video: Movie-making tool that lets users combine images, text, video and icons with music and voice narration.
 Here’s more info.

-- Spark Page: Website creation tool that lets users combine text, images, captions, and links and embed videos without any coding experience needed.
+- Spark Page: Website creation tool.
+It lets users combine text, images, captions, and links and embed videos without any coding experience needed.
 Here’s more info.

-- Spark Post: Graphic design tool that lets users layer text over images in the perfect shape for sharing on different social media platforms.
+- Spark Post: Graphic design tool.
+It lets users layer text over images in the perfect shape for sharing on different social media platforms.
 Here’s more info.

 9 Back-To-School Ideas for Adobe Spark in the Classroom